Gurpreet06/Wifi-Crack/README.md

 ## Examples of How To Use
 The program has 2 parameters, the first parameter "-n" to specify the name of the network card.
-The second parameter '-a' to specify the attack mode (Handshake | PKMID).
+The second parameter '-a' to specify the attack mode (Handshake | PKMID | DAuth).

 The program also has a help menu with the parameter "-h"